Please read the following information before leaving for your expedition.

 During the expedition, your team will be based in the town of Camarones, a small, remote town on the edge of the park.

-The team will be staying in rented cabins.
+The team will be staying in a house.
 Rooms will be shared by 2–5 people, depending on the number of team members and the total number of males and females on your team.
-Each cabin has a small kitchen, and a bathroom with flushable toilets, showers, and sinks.
+The house has a comfortable kitchen, and one shared bathroom with flushable toilet, shower, and sink.
 Beds, pillows, blankets, and sheets are provided.
-Single rooms are not possible and couples rooms can be difficult to accommodate so are not guaranteed.
+Single rooms are not possible and couples’ rooms can be difficult to accommodate so are not guaranteed.

-The cabins have electricity and plugs for charging camera batteries etc. Please bring the appropriate converters and adapters for Argentine electrical outlets (220-240v, 50 Hz.).
-You will find both “Type I” IRAM-2073 and “Type C” Euro plug type in Argentina.
+The house has electricity and plugs for charging camera batteries etc. Please bring the appropriate converters and adapters for Argentine electrical outlets (220-240v, 50 Hz.).
+You will find both “Type I” IRAM-2073 and “Type C '' Europlug type in Argentina.

 The cellphone reception in the town of Camarones is spotty and will vary depending on your cell phone service provider.
 There is cell phone service at the field site, which is mainly used for emergencies or coordinating the research teams.
-There is NO INTERNET at the accommodations.
-Although some places in town may have Internet occasionally (i.e. restaurant, coffee shop) the connection is very poor, therefore we strongly recommend making sure you communicate with relatives at home from Trelew upon arrival in the airport.
+The Internet could be scattered and work poorly at the accommodations.
+Although some places in town may have Internet occasionally (i.e., restaurant, coffee shop) the connection is very poor, therefore we strongly recommend making sure you communicate with relatives at home from Trelew upon arrival in the airport.
 The Airport has free Internet you may use on arrival day.
 You may not be able to communicate via the Internet while in Camarones, which is very remote.

-The research team recommends you and your relatives back home to download the application for cell phones “Whatsapp”.
-This app allows you to send text messages, voice messages, pictures and short videos (to other phones with the app) with a very scattered Internet connection and with no cell reception.
+The research team recommends you and your relatives back home to download the application for cell phones “WhatsApp” (whatsapp.com).
+This app allows you to send text messages, voice messages, pictures, and short videos (to other phones with the app) with a very scattered Internet connection and with no cell reception.

 DISTANCE TO THE FIELD SITE

-The field site is about a 30-minute drive from the town of Camarones.
+The field site is about a 40-minute drive from the town of Camarones.
 The journey is on a dirt road.

 FOOD AND WATER

-Below are examples of the foods you might expect in the field.
-Please bear in mind that variety depends on availability.
-You may want to bring supplemental snacks if you have any particular food preferences.
-This list is intended to provide a general idea of food types, but it is very important that volunteers be flexible and keep in mind that vegetables and fruits in a remote area of Patagonia are very difficult to come by
+You may want to bring supplemental snacks if you have any food preferences.
+This list is intended to provide a general idea of food types, but it is very important that volunteers be flexible and keep in mind that vegetables and fruits in a remote area of Patagonia are very difficult to come by.

 The following are examples of foods you may find in the field.
 Variety depends on availability.
 We appreciate your flexibility.